 Any organization, small business or individual can propose a project for consideration.
 However, please keep in mind that your project must involve tangible benefits to the social, cultural, environmental and/or economic life of Haliburton County.
 The project also needs to be of educational value to students, making use of their university skills and training.

-Along with doing projects through students at Trent University and the CBR course, we at U-Links also collaborate with community partners on local projects, just like the Garlic/Leek Moth and Nematode project with the Haliburton County Farmers' Market Association and the Haliburton County Garlic Growers Association.
+Along with doing projects through students at Trent University and Fleming College, we at U-Links also collaborate with community partners on local projects, such as the the Garlic/Leek Moth and Nematode project with the Haliburton County Farmers' Market Association and the Haliburton County Garlic Growers Association.